nfischer/satelliteTracker/README.md

 multithreading modules.

 This project does still work though.
-The background thread runs concurrently with the foreground thread, and they switch off often enough that everything works.
+The background thread runs concurrently with the foreground thread, and they context switch often enough that everything works.
 So this means the project will still run smoothly, even if you have a singe-core machine (such as a Raspberry Pi).